feldera/feldera/docs/contributors/dev-flow.md

 ## Launch the prepared demo

-Refer to the (Get Started page)[../intro] for basic instructions on spinning up and interacting with the demos from a separate docker-compose.
+Refer to the [Get Started page](/intro) for basic instructions on spinning up and interacting with the demos from a separate docker-compose.

 ## Manually starting the demos